 Cardiologist offers heart healthy advice

 February is American Heart Month.
-We sat down with a board-certified cardiologist with Swedish Medical Group, to gain insight on how to best take care of your heart.
+We sat down with a board-certified cardiologist with Endeavor Health Medical Group, to gain insight on how to best take care of your heart.

 1. What’s the most important thing to know about heart health?